masasin/masasin.github.io/docs/cv/work_experience/coop.md

 ## Junior Project Engineer, [Kevin Quan Studios](https://kqbikes.com)
 _September to December 2011.
 Toronto, ON, Canada_

+??? summary

+    - Completed basic and intermediate Solidworks training, including surface modeling.
+    - Created parts, assemblies, and drawings for mountain and racing bicycles.
+    - Wrote an airfoil generator and exporter using LibreOffice and Python.
+    - Performed 2D and 3D CFD analysis in Solidworks, determined the optimum configuration for several racing bicycles, and designed tooling molds and parts.

 Kevin Quan Studios is a bicycle design studio in Toronto which has designed several award-winning bicycles.
 At the time, the company was three years old, and had only three employees, including me.